daler/blender-for-3d-printing/manual/interface/index.rst

    Blender's default layout

-The interface is very customizable but we will be using this default layout.
-Most of our time will be spent in the 3D View.
-The sections are:

-1. Info
+Info
+    Standard menus like :menuselection:`File --> Save`

-2. 3D View
+3D View
+    Most of our work will happen in here.
+This is where objects are created and manipulated.

+Tool Shelf
+    Contains recently-used tools and context-dependent options.

+Outliner
-3. Outliner *(used for complex scenes; we will be ignore this)*
+    Used for complex scenes; we can ignore for now.

-4. Properties
+Properties
+    Many settings can be found among these panels

+Animation timeline
-5. Timeline *(used for animation; we will ignore this)*
+    Used for animation; we can ignore for now.

 .. seealso::